BTG Begbies Traynor

 If the overdrawn amount is more than you can afford to repay in full, there are several options that may be available to you:

-• Negotiating a repayment plan with the liquidator — In many cases, the liquidator will accept a reasonable repayment arrangement rather than pursuing the full amount through the courts.
+• Negotiate a repayment plan — In many cases, the liquidator will accept a reasonable repayment arrangement rather than pursuing the full amount through the courts.
 This is often the most practical outcome for both sides.

-• Reducing the claimable amount — If you can demonstrate that some of the withdrawals were legitimate business expenses (travel, client meetings, equipment purchases), these can be offset against the overdrawn balance.
-However, you’ll need records to support each claim.
+• Reducing the amount — If you can demonstrate that some of the withdrawals were legitimate business expenses (such as travel, client meetings, equipment purchases), these can be offset against the overdrawn balance.
+Records will be needed to support each claim.

-• Personal insolvency options — In cases where the overdrawn amount is substantial and the director has no realistic means of repaying, options such as an Individual Voluntary Arrangement (IVA) or, in the most serious cases, personal bankruptcy may need to be considered.
+• Personal insolvency options — In cases where the overdrawn amount is substantial and the director has no realistic means of repaying, options such as an Individual Voluntary Arrangement (IVA) or personal bankruptcy may need to be considered.

 Whatever your circumstances, the earlier you speak to a licensed insolvency practitioner, the more options are likely to be available to you.